10 Best Keyword Research Tools

 Bottom line: This free option is for people who want a no-frills keyword research tool directly from Google itself.

-SEMRush is a favorite of many, thanks to its vast number of features it brings to its users.
-It could be considered a bit overkill for some, but if you’re looking for an all-in-one SEO platform, there’s a reason you’ll find this one at the top of many lists.
+Semrush is a favorite of many, thanks to its vast number of features it brings to its users.
+And if you’re looking for an all-in-one SEO platform, there’s a reason you’ll find this one at the top of many lists.

-Bottom line: SEMRush is best for those who want a full suite of SEO features and don’t mind paying for it.
+Bottom line: Semrush is best for those who want a full suite of SEO tools and don’t mind paying for it.

 Another very popular tool for keyword research comes from Ahrefs, and it packs a punch in the features department.